Ready to be sustainable?

 THE GSES SYSTEM

-We identified all global ecolabels and certificates measuring topics or KPI’s of sustainability and ESG.
-After identifying them we checked them on every KPI they are measuring, the sustainability topics taken into account, and how are the ecolabels and certifications verified.
+We identified all global ecolabels and certificates that relate to sustainability and ESG.
+Then, we checked them on the KPI’s they actually measure, the sustainability topics they consider, and how are they are verified.

-If you don’t have any certifications or reporting frameworks as a company, the GSES pillar benchmark comes in.
-You can use the digital assessments on the GSES platform per sustainability pillar to fill in, after filling in the assessment, you upload evidence required in your own virtual safe, and then you request an audit by an independent certification institution.
+If the company does not have any certifications or labels, the GSES pillar benchmark comes in.
+This is done in three simple steps: 1.
+Filling in the digital assessments on the GSES platform per sustainability pillar, 2.
+Uploading the required evidence required and 3.
+Requesting an audit by an independent certification institution.

 Ready to be sustainable?

-The overarching certification schemes of the GSES System pillars are based on all frameworks, certification schemes and ecolabels that exist like; ISO guidelines and standards, GRI, and over 550 certificates and ecolabels.
+The overarching assessments of the GSES System pillars are based on well-recognized, pre-existing frameworks, certification schemes and ecolabels, such as the ISO guidelines and standards, the GRI, and over 550 certificates and ecolabels.

 THE gSes system

-The GSES Meta Standard is qualifying certifications, reports and ecolabels on 2 levels: 1st and 2nd line.
+The GSES Meta Standard considers certifications as exemptions, on 2 levels: 1st and 2nd line.

 1st line